arnav-chauhan-kgpian/Nueral-Gridprice-Forecasting/README.md

 This project harnesses the power of advanced machine learning and time-series modeling—including LSTMS,Encoder-Decoders,CNN-stacked LSTMs and other complex architectures—to predict electricity prices with greater precision.
 By integrating historical consumption trends, weather data, and market signals, I aim to develop a robust forecasting model capable of delivering reliable **day-ahead** price predictions, **greatly outperforming the original TSO(Transmission Supply Operator) similar forecast**

-The data has been taken from https://www.kaggle.com/datasets/nicholasjhana/energy-consumption-generation-prices-and-weather under the https://creativecommons.org/publicdomain/zero/1.0/ (no copyright) public domain license
+The data has been taken from https://www.kaggle.com/datasets/nicholasjhana/energy-consumption-generation-prices-and-weather under the https://creativecommons.org/publicdomain/zero/1.0/ (no copyright) public domain license<br/>
 Description of data is as follows:
 This dataset contains 4 years of electrical consumption, generation, pricing, and weather data for Spain.
 Consumption and generation data was retrieved from ENTSOE a public portal for Transmission Service Operator (TSO) data.
 Settlement prices were obtained from the Spanish TSO Red Electric España.
 Weather data was purchased as part of a personal project from the Open Weather API for the 5 largest cities in Spain and made public here.